Builder Gel look by Glossify

 However, it can be hard to answer this question as it is often a case of personal preference.

-Many clients also believe that gel nails will damage their nails less than acrylic nails.
-The flexibility of builder gel does mean that they are less likely to cause a breakage.
-If you use a soak off formula, you can minimise damage during the removal, too, as less filing and buffing will be needed.
+The flexibility of builder gel means that it is less likely to cause breakage.
+If you use a soak-off formula, you can minimise damage during the removal, too, as less filing and buffing will be needed.

 However, that’s not to say that acrylic is particularly bad for nails!
 If clients have really soft nails, acrylics can offer a suit of armour to protect them.
 So long as they are applied, cared for and removed properly by a trained nail technician, gels and acrylics should be equally safe.